This course is only available for students in the BA International Studies.

 Limited places are also open for exchange students.
 Please note: this course takes place in The Hague.

-This course offers a broad survey of contemporary South and Southeast Asian economies.
-The main focus is on long-run economic growth and the accompanying social changes.
-Why did some countries perform far better than its neighbors?
+This course offers a broad survey of today’s economies of South and Southeast Asia.
+The main focus is on long-run economic growth and social change.
+Why did some countries, in particular in Southeast Asia, perform far better than India and its neighbors?
 How did long-term growth take places in South and Southeast Asian economies in the last 30-40 years?
-How were the nations of South and Southeast Asia affected by financial crisis?
-What was the political economy of growth in these countries?
-And, what was the social development that went along with the growth?
+How were the nations of Southeast Asia affected by financial crisis in the late 1990s?

 In comparing economies in these two regions, this course is structured around the development of determinants of long run economic growth: physical and human capital accummulation as well as technological change.
+This course also looks at changes in economic sectoral composition and country’s structural transformation to more productive economic activities.
 Special attention is given to the role of the state and economic policy.

 Analytical skills to apply simple economic concepts and theories in understanding what makes South and Southeast Asian economies differ in their economic performances and long run growth.

 Practical training for data analysis and oral and written presentation.

 The timetable is available on the BA International Studies website.

 Mode of instruction (in principe staat dit gewoon vast, tenzij anders aangegeven)